 So, why train in a way that doesn't really benefit you in the long run?

-My coach's wise words of wisdom stuck with me on the long ride home; after all, my main reason for learning MMA was for self-defense, not to compete.
+My coach's wise words of wisdom stuck with me on the scooter ride home; after all, my main reason for learning MMA was for self-defense, not to compete.

 With my next MMA class coming up in a matter of days, I've already decided that the next time I roll, I'll spend more time starting in either a dominate position with the goal of maintaining a strong base and going for a submission, or in a disadvantageous position with the aim of attacking or getting to a better situation, just like my coach wanted.
-That way, I’ll actually prepare myself more for a real combat situation, just like he said.
+That way, I’ll actually prepare myself more for a real combat situation.